 - Students must pass the NC DMV written test as well as successfully identify a group of road signs.
-Each student will also have there vision checked during this time.
+Each student will also have their vision checked during this time.

 Q: What is the “Adequate Progress” law?

 A: On August 1, 1998 North Carolina’s Dropout Prevention and Adequate Progress Law came into effect.
 This law was passed to help motivate and encourage better grades and high school completion.
 Students must pass 70% of their courses to receive or maintain their permit and/or license.
-This means they must pass five out of six classes on the traditional schedule or three out of four classes on the block schedule.
+This means they must pass three out of four classes on the block schedule.

 If they fail to meet these requirements the Division of Motor Vehicles will be notified and the student’s driving privileges will be revoked until the student provides a Driver Eligibility Certificate, which provides proof that adequate progress has been accomplished.
 Driver Eligibility Certificates are given to students that complete Driver Education and have met the Adequate Progress rules and regulations.
+Student’s grades are reported by the school after the first semester and at the end of the year.
 The principal or his/her designee provides these certificates.
 You cannot receive a Driver Eligibility Certificate from your Driver Education Instructor.

 Q: What is the “Graduated Licensing” law?